deweb-io/token/README.md

 ## Deployment

-All our ethereum related deployment scripts are in `./scripts`, and eosio related scripts are in `./eosio/deployments/`.
+All our ethereum related deployment scripts are in `./scripts/deployment/`, and eosio related scripts are in `./eosio/deployment/`.

-We also have a gas calculator, which measures the cost of our full deployment process: `./gas_price_deployment.sh`.
+A gas calculator for the full deployment process can be found in `./scripts/utils/deployment_gas_calculator.sh`.

 ### Etherscan Support